Martijncvv/cryptocurrency_portfolio_project/DESIGN.md

 11. Explore button; picks a coin from all available coins and displays data.
 12. Opens settings screen
 13. Logs out user
 14. Field to search for a coin.
 When user types one or more characters, website displays all available coins with the substring in the name of the coin at the location of the 'Trending coins overview'.
 It's possible to click a coin in the list or use the 'search button'.
-Displays feedback if user uses 'searh button' and coin info is not available.
+Displays feedback if user uses 'search button' and coin info is not available.

 <img src="doc/cryptofolio_settings_pop-up.png" alt="Website settings pop-up" width="500" >  <img src="doc/cryptofolio_generate_trade-data_csv.png" alt="Website settings pop-up" width="500" >